 Watch films and TV shows in a foreign language

-The main mistake when watching movies is watching them with subtitles in your native language.
-It is much better to include subtitles in foreign languages.
-Films and TV shows also choose your level, plus pay attention to American and British English.
+The main mistake when watching movies is to watch them with subtitles in your native language.
+It is much better to include subtitles in a foreign language.
+Movies and series also choose your level, besides, pay attention to American and British English.

 Learn synonyms and phraseological units